-East Resources Acquisition Company (the "Company," "we", "our" or "us") is filing this Amendment No. 2 to its Annual Report on Form 10-K ("Amendment No. 2" or this "Amendment"), to amend our Annual Report on Form 10-K ("Original Filing") for the period from May 22, 2020 (inception) through December 31, 2020, as amended with the Securities and Exchange Commission, or the SEC, on July 6, 2021 (the "Amendment No. 1"), to restate our financial statements as of and for the period ended December 31, 2020.
-We are also restating the financial statements as of and for the period ended September 30, 2020 in the accompanying financial statements included in this Annual Report (collectively, the "Original Financial Statements").
+East Resources Acquisition Company (the "Company," "we", "our" or "us") is filing this Annual Report on Form 10-K/A ("Amendment No. 1" or this "Amendment"), to amend our Annual Report on Form 10-K for the year ended December 31, 2020, originally filed with the Securities and Exchange Commission, or the SEC, on March 26, 2021 (the "Original Filing"), to restate our financial statements as of and for the period ended December 31, 2020.
+We are also restating the financial statements as of July 27, 2020 and as of and for the period ended September 30, 2020 in the accompanying financial statements included in this Annual Report (collectively, the "Original Financial Statements").